Simulating acoustically-actuated flows in complex microchannels using the volume penalization technique: Results

 Next, we study the performance and scalability of our preconditioner for the second-order system for varying penalty factors and grid resolution.
 The VP method is well known in the literature for becoming stiffer and more difficult to solve as the penalty factor increases.
 Fig.~\ref{fig:convergence-iterations}(a) plots the number of iterations required by our preconditioned FGMRES solver to achieve a target residual value of $\mathcal{R} = 10^{-12}$ for three different values of the penalty factor.
 It can be observed that as the penalty factor increases, the number of iterations to converge decreases.
 While this might seem surprising and contradictory to the literature, this result stems directly from the fact that an increase in the penalty factor progressively renders the velocity system diagonally dominant; see Eq.~\eqref{eq_frac_vel}.
 In our projection preconditioner, the Brinkman penalty is also consistently accounted for while solving the pressure Poisson equation (PPE) Eq.~\eqref{eq:poisson_varphi} via the term $\V{\Theta}$.
 If the Brinkman penalty is omitted from the PPE, for example by taking $\V{\Theta} \equiv \V{1}$ in Eq.~\eqref{eq:poisson_varphi}, the FGMRES solver converges very poorly.
 In practice, choosing large values of $p_\kappa$ is advantageous, as it both strengthens the enforcement of boundary conditions and accelerates convergence of the iterative solver, yielding a dual benefit.
 The results presented in the following two sections further demonstrate that choosing a very large penalty factor yields virtually indistinguishable results between the VP method and the body-fitted grid method, even for complex geometries featuring sharp corners.

 Fig.~\ref{fig:convergence-iterations}(b) plots the convergence rate of the FGMRES solver for increasing grid resolutions with a fixed penalty factor of $p_\kappa = 10^{10}$.
 It can be observed that despite increasing the grid size, the number of iterations required to converge to a target residual remains bound.
 Combined, Figs.~\ref{fig:convergence-iterations}(a) and (b) demonstrate the efficacy and scalability of our second-order solver for large penalty factors and grid sizes.
+Additionally, we have included a figure in \ref{appendix:convg_additional} that shows the convergence for varying grid sizes and penalty factors in addition to the cases presented in Fig.~\ref{fig:additional_convg}(a) and (b).

 In contrast to the second-order problem, our framework solves the coupled Helmholtz first-order system with a sparse direct solver, which is not a scalable approach.
 Note that we solve both first- and second-order systems on distributed memory systems using the message passing interface (MPI).
 To our knowledge, no effective iterative solvers for the first-order problem are known in the computational acoustofluidic community and the identification of a scalable iterative solver remains a work in progress.